johann-solo/oliveandmango.github.io/site/content/blog/2019-02-27-gluten-free-lemon-custard-cream-tart-with-swiss-meringue.md

 </br>
 </br>

-I decided to use [Bob’s Red Mill Finely Ground Tapioca Flour](https://www.bobsredmill.com/tapioca-flour.html) for both the filling and the meringue as it’s one of my favorite grain free thickeners.
+I decided to use <span class="highlight"><a rel="nofollow" href="https://www.bobsredmill.com/tapioca-flour.html">Bob’s Red Mill Finely Ground Tapioca Flour</a></span> for both the filling and the meringue as it’s one of my favorite grain free thickeners.
 Tapioca flour is a much better substitute for corn starch when using it with citrus or anything with a strong acidic component or a high sugar one as well.
 It also provides a much more transparent and glossy appearance and finish to a cream like this.
 It’s also great for those who have corn allergies and want a good alternative to corn starch.
 It worked beautifully in the Swiss meringue as well.
 Speaking of that Swiss meringue, let's get to talking more about it.
 </br>
 </br>
 ![Gluten Free Lemon Custard Cream Tart With Swiss Meringue](/images/uploads/2019_02_27_gluten_free_lemon_custard_cream_tart_with_swiss_meringue_6.jpg)